hikerguy1900/circuit_playground_light_show/README.md

 a little faster now.
 If you need help just click on the wise old owl to the left for a hint.

-We are also going to use the simulator a lot to check our progress.
-The simulator is always there to the left anytime you want to see what your program does.
-And, don't forget about slow-mo mode (snail) to see just which block of your program is running.

 ### Step
 From ``||logic.Logic||`` drag a ``||logic.if true then||`` inside of the ``||loops.forever||`` block that is aready